cz75ww/DemoSession/README.md

 * Public Subnet
 * Internet Gatway
 * Route Table
-* Public Security Group (Firewall rules for ssh and http protocols)
+* Public Security Group (Firewall rules for ssh,icmp, https and http protocols)
 * Run Ansible playbook tasks
+### As a good practice, keep your terraform.tfstate file in a backend - [TerraformBackend](https://www.terraform.io/language/settings/backends)

 ## Ansible
 #### To install the applications, packages and apply the following settings: